Badgerati/Pode.Web/docs/Tutorials/Actions/Select.md

 # Select

-This page details the output actions available to Select elements.
+This page details the actions available to Select elements.

 ## Clear

-To clear the options of a Select element, you can use [`Clear-PodeWebSelect`](../../../Functions/Outputs/Clear-PodeWebSelect):
+To clear the options of a Select element, you can use [`Clear-PodeWebSelect`](../../../Functions/Actions/Clear-PodeWebSelect):

 ```powershell
 New-PodeWebContainer -NoBackground -Content @(